csdorman/My-Code-Learning/README.md

 ## Review: `<div>`, CSS flexbox, CSS grid `auto-fit` vs `auto-fill`

+## Dec 13
+Getting started today with Bootstrap.
+So far it seems pretty dang easy!
+Glad I went through the rollercoaster of doing it by hand, but Bootstrap + its good docs make *hand-coding* so much less of a tedious job.
+Neat!

 ## Dec 12
 Started working with the CSS grid in today's lesson.
 It wasn't as difficult as I thought it might be.
 The CSS `float` property was a bit new, but it seemed to be much easier than the `flexbox` or whatever it was that I was doing earlier.